How to Improve Fleet Utilization?

 Designing a multi-pronged strategy to enhance fleet productivity

-The profitability of logistics companies depends on fleet productivity.
-Fleet managers design a multi-pronged strategy to maximize revenue from fleet optimization.
-They focus on different angles to improve the productivity of the fleet.
-Fleet utilization helps them build this strategy using the following insights:
+The profitability of Courier, Express and Parcel (CEP) companies depends on its fleet productivity.
+To that end, fleet managers design a multi-pronged strategy to maximize revenue from fleet optimization by using the following insights:

 - Driving habits, performance, and behavior